 When will this be implemented?

 As we mentioned above, October 7 is the big date for the L.A.
 County ordinance, when one dose will be required at bars; this is also the case for West Hollywood’s stricter ordinance.
-On November 4, the Los Angeles County, the City of Los Angeles and West Hollywood will all require two doses and their respective targeted venues.
+On November 4, the Los Angeles County and West Hollywood will all require two doses and their respective targeted venues; the City of Los Angeles will do so on November 8.

 Why now, as cases are starting to fall again?